pvasek/kudu-wiki/Continuous-deployment.md

 ## From the Azure portal

-The Azure portal makes it easy to set up continous deployment from GitHub, Bitbucket or Codeplex.
+The Azure portal makes it easy to set up continuous deployment from GitHub, Bitbucket or Codeplex.

 This documents discusses what happens under the cover.
 Inmost cases you don't need to worry about this.
 It may be useful to set up continuous deployment from a git host that the portal doesn't directly support.